mohamedmehdigara/first-contributions/README.md

-# Credits
+# Credits and Introduction

 A big thanks to creators and maintainers of https://github.com/firstcontributions/first-contributions

 This project aims to simplify and guide the way beginners make their first contribution.
-If you are looking to make your first contribution, follow the steps below.
+If you are looking to make your first contribution, follow the steps below ✨

+# Pre-Requisites

-_If you're not comfortable with command line, you can [learn the fundamentals of the UNIX command line.](https://progate.com/lessons/commandline/study/1)_
+- If you're not comfortable with command line, it is recommended to [learn the fundamentals of the UNIX command line.](https://progate.com/lessons/commandline/study/1)

-_If you're new to Git, you can [learn the fundamentals here.](https://progate.com/lessons/git/study/1)_
+- If you're new to Git, you can quickly [learn the fundamentals here.](https://progate.com/lessons/git/study/1)

+- Also, if you don't have git on your machine, [please install it from here.](https://git-scm.com/downloads)

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />

-_Also, Ii you don't have git on your machine, [please install it from here.](https://git-scm.com/downloads)_

 ## Fork this repository